harness/developer-hub/tutorials/secure-supply-chain/generate-slsa.md

 :::info

-OPA polices used for SLSA Provenance verification are different from the [SSCA policies](/docs/category/ssca-policy-enforcement) used for SSCA policy enforcement.
+OPA polices used for SLSA Provenance verification are different from [SSCA policies](/docs/software-supply-chain-assurance/ssca-policies/create-ssca-policies) used for SSCA policy enforcement.

 :::